335958-del/Moodmusic/README.md

 # Moodmelody
-It’s a website that plays music according to the user’s mood
+A website that plays different music according to the user's mood